wpatter6/clickr/readme.md

-# Clickr Alpha Testing Instructions - v1.1.1
+# Clickr Alpha Testing Instructions - v1.1.3

 ## Install the App

 ### iOS:

 1. Join the test flight by [clicking here](https://testflight.apple.com/join/ESs2Bs97)
-1. There are lots of known issues on iOS, I will be working through and updating to get those resolved.
+1. There still some known issues on iOS, I will be working through and updating to get those resolved.

 ### Android: